 At the said Organizational Meeting, the Board re-organized its Committees, namely: (1) Executive; (2) Trust and Investment; (3) Audit; (4) Risk Oversight; (5) Corporate Governance, Nomination and Remuneration; and (6) Related Party Transactions.
-Their respective Chairman and members were elected for a term of one (1) year effective August 2, 2021 consistent with the recommendations of the Code of Corporate Governance for Publicly-Listed Companies under SEC Memo Circular No. 19, Series of 2016 (SEC Memo Circular 19).

-The said Committees were duly represented in the last two (2) Annual Meetings of the Stockholders.
+Their respective Chairman and Members were elected for a term of one (1) year effective June 1, 2022 consistent with the recommendations of the Code of Corporate Governance for Publicly-Listed Companies under SEC Memorandum Circular No. 19, Series of 2016.
+The Board Committees were duly represented in the last two (2) Annual Stockholders' Meetings.

-(3) Nominees for Directors for the Ensuing Year 2022-2023:
+(3) Nominees for Directors for the Ensuing Year 2023-2024: